-&lt;sup>9 The difference between reducing the Interconnector Transfer Capacity values in the 'Emergency Instruction-EI' and 'Setting Down of interconnector maximum transfer capacities' actions, as outlined in the table above, is the timeframe of these actions.
-The setting down of interconnector maximum transfer capacities is to prevent entering system alert/emergency states whereas the emergency instruction to reduce interconnector transfer capacities is carried out following an operational security event.
+10 The difference between reducing interconnector net transfer capacity values in the 'Emergency Instruction-El' and 'Setting Down of Interconnector Net Transfer Capacities' actions, as outlined in the table above and below, is the timeframe of these actions.
+The setting down of interconnector net transfer capacities is to prevent entering system alert/emergency states whereas the emergency instruction to reduce interconnector net transfer capacities is carried out during an operational security event.

-Cross-Zonal Action Description defined frequency setting.
+Cross-Zonal Action Description Frequency This is an automatic response (for high or low frequency) through Deviation Cross- which interconnectors can provide reserve.
+The response is generally Zonal Flow short lived.
+The provision of this service can be by either what is termed 'static response' or 'dynamic response'.
+Static response is provided in pre-defined block of MW at a pre-defined frequency setting.
 Dynamic response is also referred to as frequency response.
 The activation of these services is treated as a CBB trade.
-Interconnector Under Test An interconnector can request to go under test for a number of imbalance settlement periods or a full trading day.
+Interconnector An interconnector can request to go under test for a number of Under Test imbalance settlement periods or a full trading day.
 Testing can be classified as either significant or minor based on the impact on the power system and market.
-Testing can include commissioning, testing following refurbishment, grid code testing, modification to control systems or other tests that pose an additional risk of tripping.
+Testing can include commissioning, testing following refurbishment, Grid Code testing, modification to control systems or other tests that pose an additional risk of tripping.